ryanw-mobile/OctoMeter/README.md

 Planned enhancements are logged as [issues](https://github.com/ryanw-mobile/OctoMeter/issues).

 > [!NOTE]
-> I am currently seeking my next Senior Android Developer role and maintaining this project at my
+> I am actively seeking my next full-time Senior Android Developer role.
+Due to budget constraints,
-> own expense with a limited budget.
-Octopus Energy and Kraken HR have my CV on file.
-If I end up
-> working with them, I plan to enhance this project to address a wider range of customer use cases.
-> Otherwise, it will transition to maintenance mode once I am no longer an Octopus Energy customer.
+> major feature development may be delayed.
+If you know of any suitable opportunities in the UK,
+> I would greatly appreciate your referral.

 ### RestAPI and GraphQL